Mary-Gichana/Cli-Meal-planner/README.md

     Manage Meal Categories Menu

-        1.Add Category:Enter the name of the category to create a new meal category.
+    1. Add Category:Enter the name of the category to create a new meal category.
-        2.Delete Category:Enter the name of the category you want to delete from the list.
+    2. Delete Category:Enter the name of the category you want to delete from the list.
-        3.List Categories:View all existing meal categories along with their IDs.
+    3. List Categories:View all existing meal categories along with their IDs.
-        4.Find Category by ID:Enter a specific ID to retrieve the details of the corresponding meal category.
+    4. Find Category by ID:Enter a specific ID to retrieve the details of the corresponding meal category.
-        5.Go Back:Return to the main menu.
+    5. Go Back:Return to the main menu.

     If you select Manage Meals, the following options are displayed: